dgbU/dgbU/README.md

 -     How will content creators be rewarded with DGB?
           Here we go to a model were people trade DGB for the content they would like to consume.

 -     It will be up to the content creator to disclose whether they will allow the consumer life time access that that spacific content or for 1,2,3,4,5 time use or for a month or so.
-In this model though we incurage contain creators to provide ease of access to the content, by let's say low trades for the content in question.
-Like only one, page of content, or access to the content for 1 day.
+In this model though we encourage content creators to provide ease of access to the content, by let's say low trades for the content in question.
+Like only one page of content, or access to the content for 1 day.

 -     Help us build the white board.
 Here is where people will find new content creators.